p07r0457/CPPGM-StarterKit/README.md

     string-literal

 Similar to character-literal, except for raw string.
 Raw string literals require special treatment in two ways.
-First they need to go into a "raw mode" and turn off the early translations.
+First they need to go into a _raw mode_ and turn off the early translations.
 Secondly they terminate in an unusual way.
 The standard provides us some leeway by saying than anything up to an opening `"` that could start a raw string literal (eg `R"`) will be a raw string literal.

     user-defined-string-literal